Sundays in the Summer

 On Sunday mornings we worship at 7:45, 9:00, and 11:15.
+In June and July our 9:00 and 11:15 services are combined into one 10:00 service with choir and no incense.
 To learn about the services and to see a complete schedule please click the "Services" button below.

 Where is Saint Philip’s in the Hills?